TeamFrozenCodeFTC/IntoTheDeep-Black-Ice/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/blackIce/README.md

 By predicting the robot's position in real time, it can also navigate curved paths because it predicts error before it happens.

 turning uses a simple Proportional controller, (can PIDF work for heading too?)
-+support for velocity and acceleration constraints using PIDF controller Predictive braking feedforward
++support for velocity and acceleration constraints using PIDF controller doesn't have to use full power Predictive braking feedforward

 More Predictive than Reactive – Instead of reacting to sudden changes, this model anticipates braking needs.